guohongyi/stackoverflow-prediction/README.md

-# STACKOVERFLOW
+# StackOverflow Prediction

-This project is a term project for EECS6414 Data Analytics and Visualization Winter 2020, York University
+This project is a term project for EECS6414 Data Analytics and Visualization, Winter 2020, York University

 Team members: